-If you selected 64-bit WEP, you will see Figure 5-9 (you will see a similar screen if you choose 128-bit WEP).
-Enter a WEP key.
-If you are using 64-bit WEP encryption, then the key must consist of exactly 10 hexadecimal characters in length.
-If you are using 128-bit WEP encryption, then the key must consist of exactly 26 hexadecimal characters in length.
+If you did not enter a Passphrase, then enter a WEP key in the Key 1 field.
+If you are using 64-bit WEP encryption, then the key must consist of exactly 10 hexadecimal characters.
+If you are using 128-bit WEP encryption, then the key must consist of exactly 26 hexadecimal characters.
 Valid hexadecimal characters are "0"-"9" and "A"-"F".
-Then click the Next button, and proceed to step 10.
+Then click the Next button, and proceed to step 11.

-10. Review your settings.
+11. Review your settings on the Confirmation screen.
 Write down the Bridge's IP Address if you want to configure advanced settings through the Bridge's Web-based Utility.
 Click the Yes button to save these settings.
-Click the Back button to make changes.
-Click the Exit button to exit the Setup Wizard.
+Click the No button to exit the Setup Wizard.